algaru01/TFM/SLURM/k8s/slurm/README.md

 ## `frontend.yaml`
 It creates a `head-node` `pod`.
+* If local NFS is enabled, it creates a `initContainer` that will wait until *nfsd* is ready.
 * If DB is enabled, it creates a `initContainer` that will wait until *slurmdbd* is ready.
 * If there are any user, it creates a `init container` that will change the permissions of their home directories.
 * Then, it will run a `debian-slurm-hn` image created in `docker/`.
 This mounts three volumes: